-T2a - Percent of Non-Revenue Service Vehicles Exceeding ULB - 625.43(a) T2b - Percent of Revenue Vehicles Exceeding ULB - 625.43(b) Detailed Description
+T2a - Percent of Non-Revenue Service Vehicles Exceeding ULB - 625.43(a) T2b - Percent of Revenue Vehicles Exceeding ULB - 625.43(b)

 These performance measures seek to reduce the percent of TARC's transit fleet, both non-revenue service vehicles (equipment) and revenue vehicles (rolling stock), that are classified as above the useful life benchmark (ULB).
-TARC has not yet set their performance targets addressing the FTA-required measures, therefore these transit measures may be subject to change after TARC sets their targets.
 These measures are primarily a maintenance component, ensuring transit vehicles are in a state of good repair.